Three Tricks I Learned, And You Should Too

 A lot of my content talks about the why and how of knowledge sharing and reuse.
 Yes, this is something to consciously integrate in your organisation's way-of-working.
 And yes, a systematic approach enables this.
 But much (if not most) of the value comes from tricks and small improvements that are easy to replicate and adopt.
-Their impact might seem small, but it all adds up over time.
+Their impact might seem small at first, but really adds up over time.

-So, here I'd like to share three 'tricks' I've learned to improve your work and life.
+So, I'd like to share three 'tricks' I've learned to improve your work and life.

 Trim Your Columns!